-This section provides general guidance on the approaches to deriving spatially resolved (e.g. sub-national) datasets.
-First, an introduction on general good practice is given.
-Consequently, a concrete approach is outlined.
-Hereto, a schematic overview of consecutive steps is provided (see Figure 3-1).
+This section provides general guidance on the approaches to deriving spatially disaggregated (e.g. sub-national) datasets.
+First, an introduction on general good practice is given and a schematic overview of consecutive steps is provided (see Figure 3-1).
 The different steps as outlined in the scheme are then discussed in more detail in separate paragraphs.

-It is good practice to consider the elements below when defining an efficient spatial distribution project.
+It is good practice to consider the elements below when defining an efficient spatial disaggregation project.

 - 1. Use key category analysis (see Chapter 2, Key category analysis and methodological choice) to identify the most important sources and give the most time to these. - 2.
 Make use of GIS tools and skills to improve the usefulness of available data.
 This will mean understanding the general types of spatial features and possibly bringing in skills from outside the existing inventory team for the production/manipulation of spatial datasets. - 3.
 Make use of existing spatial datasets and carefully consider the merits versus costs of extensive new surveying or data processing to derive new spatial datasets.
 It is often more important to generate a timely dataset based on less accurate data than a perfect dataset that means reporting deadlines are missed or all resources are consumed. - 4.
-Select the surrogate data that is judged to most closely represent the spatial emissions patterns and intensity, e.g. for combustion sources, surrogate spatial datasets that most closely match the spatial patterns of fuel consumed by type should be chosen. - 5.
-Surrogate spatial datasets that are complete (cover the whole national area) should be preferred. - 6.
-Use, when possible and when no other more accurate data is available, the spatial surrogate that was used for spatial mapping in previous years.
+Select the proxy data that is judged to most closely represent the spatial emissions patterns and intensity, e.g. for combustion sources, proxy spatial datasets that most closely match the spatial patterns of fuel consumed by type should be chosen. - 5.
+Proxy spatial datasets that are complete (cover the whole national area) should be preferred. - 6.
+If new data are not available each year, then continue to use the previous years' spatial data until a new dataset is available.
 This is to guarantee consistency. - 7.
+When updating a spatial inventory it is often not possible to update all the spatial datasets every year (for economic reasons).
+A data acquisition plan (DAP) can describe which proxy data is updated with which frequency, depending on its importance, costs and variation in time. - 8.
 Issues relating to non-disclosure may be encountered (at a sectoral or spatial level) that may impose barriers to acquiring data (e.g. population, agriculture, employment data).
 As only highly aggregated output data is needed for reporting, signing of non-disclosure or confidentiality agreements or asking the data supplier to derive aggregated datasets may improve the accessibility of this data.
-It is important that issues relating to this are identified and dealt with in consultation with the national statistical authority. - 8.
+It is important that issues relating to this are identified and dealt with in consultation with the national statistical authority. - 9.
 It is advisable to consider the resolution (spatial detail) required in order to meet any wider national or international uses.
 Aggregation to the present EMEP 0.1 x 0.1 degree longitude/latitude grid could be done, for example, from more detailed spatial resolutions that might be more useful in a national context.
 Most nationally reported emissions datasets are based on national statistics and are not resolved spatially in a manner that could be readily disaggregated to the required 0.1 x 0.1 degree EMEP grid.
-Possible exceptions in some countries are detailed road transport networks and reported point source emissions data.. - 9.
-When updating a spatial inventory it is often not possible to update all the spatial datasets every year (for economic reasons).
-A yearly data acquisition plan (DAP) can describe which surrogate data is updated with which frequency, depending on its importance, costs and variation in time. - 10.
-When the budget is very limited the available datasets in section 5 can act as a starting point when they are used as a surrogate data for the spatial allocation of the national total for some sectors.
+Possible exceptions in some countries are detailed road transport networks and reported point source emissions data. - 10.
+When the budget is very limited the available international datasets in section 5 can act as a starting point when they are used as proxy data for the spatial allocation of the national total for some sectors.
 The limited resources can then be used for the most relevant sectors.